Anti-Russian sentiment: Czech Republic

+Anti-Russian sentiment in the Czech Republic is largely a result of the Soviet-led Warsaw Pact invasion of Czechoslovakia in August 1968 to suppress pro-democratic reforms during the Prague Spring and the subsequent 20 years of Soviet occupation.
+Before 1968, the Czechs were largely a Russophile nation and viewed Russia and the Soviet Union positively, as they had perceived Russia as a potential Slavic ally and protector from the German threat since the Czech National Revival in the 19th century and the Red Army liberated much of Czechoslovakia from Nazi German occupation in 1945.
+Czech historian Oldřich Tůma said that the consequences of the 1968 invasion can be seen "in the context of the war in Ukraine and the policy of the Czech government to support Ukraine, as well as in the widespread support of the Czech population towards Ukraine.
+It happened two generations ago, but it still has an impact on Czech opinion about Russia."

 Russia remains continuously among the most negatively perceived countries among Czechs in polls conducted since 1991, and just 26% of Czechs responded that they had a positive opinion about Russia in November 2016.

 According to writer Tim Nollen in 2008, Russians in Czechia were almost universally disliked as a people due in part to the presence of Russian mafiosi, as well as the "arrogant hordes of Russian visitors that descend upon Prague and the Spas in Karlovy Vary".

 Following the start of the 2022 Russian invasion of Ukraine, anti-Russian tensions rose in the country.
-Martin Dlouhý, a professor at the Prague University of Economics and Business, wrote on Facebook on February 24 that he would not conduct, test, or correct the final thesis of Russian students “due to conscience and moral principles”; but deleted the post after a strong backlash.
+Martin Dlouhý, a professor at the Prague University of Economics and Business, wrote on Facebook on 24 February that he would not conduct, test, or correct the final thesis of Russian students “due to conscience and moral principles”; but deleted the post after a strong backlash.
 Violence in elementary schools prompted attack by students on their ethnic Russian classmates, prompting a condemnation by Prime Minister Petr Fiala.
 Many Czech shops and restaurants put up signs saying that Russians and Belarusians were not allowed.

+In 2024, the Czech political party STAN, which is part of the Cabinet of Petr Fiala, launched a campaign against the Russian minority in the Czech Republic with the slogan, "We don't need Putin's matryoshka dolls in the Czech Republic!"
+On 6 February 2025, Czech President Petr Pavel signed a bill requiring Russians to renounce their citizenship to become a Czech citizen, even if they have lived in the Czech Republic for many years.
+Critics say the law is discriminatory, contrary to European values, and will affect Russian opponents of Putin's regime rather than Russian spies, who can enter the country with a foreign passport.